datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/common/README.md

 - Columns that have no property assignment
 - Columns that might possibly be in conflict with ignore and property assignment
 - Missing Denominator Total Columns
-- Denominator ccolumn appearing under multiple totals
+- Denominator column appearing under multiple totals
 - Possible missing EnumSpecialisations
 - Multiple measurement assignment
 - Multiple population assignment